-2D-laser printing has gathered increasing interest for the fabrication of large-scale flexible and opto-electronic elements such as printed circuit boards, organic light-emitting diodes (OLEDs), solar cells and supercapacitors.
-Nanoparticle dispersions such as silver inks are commonly used to produce 2D conductive paths for electronics and sensor technology.
-The formation of 2D structures from nanoparticle inks can be achieved by localized heating by laser irradiation leading to ultrafast sintering and rapid cooling of the particles, which is not possible using conventional oven sintering.
-2D-laser sintering has been used to fabricate circuits with intricate micro-patterns possessing high electrical conductivity.
-Compared to conventional sintering approaches, laser sintering provides rapid processing speed $^{14-16}$ and enables damage-free fabrication $^{17,18}$ , better design selectivity $^{19,20}$ , and process control $^{21-23}$ .
+2D-laser printing has gathered increasing interest for the fabrication of large-scale flexible and optoelectronic elements such as printed circuit boards^{1,2}, organic light emitting diodes (OLEDs)3,4, solar cells5,6 and supercapacitors^{7,8}.
+Nanoparticle dispersions such as silver inks are commonly used to produce 2D conductive paths for electronics^{9,10} and sensor technology^{11,12}.
+The formation of 2D structures from nanoparticle inks can be achieved by localized heating by laser irradiation that leads to ultrafast sintering and rapid cooling of the particles which is not possible using conventional oven sintering.
+2D-laser sintering has been used to fabricate circuits with intricate micro-patterns possessing high electrical conductivity for example.13 Compared to conventional sintering approaches, laser sintering not only provides rapid processing speed14-16 but also enables damage-free fabrication^{17,18}, better design selectivity^{19,20} process control21-23.

-2D printing has been vastly explored and adapted for electronic applications.
-However, the printing of magnetic nanomaterials has been barely explored.
-Especially among magnetic materials, magnetocaloric materials have gained a notable interest due to their potential for replacing conventional gas compression-based

-Universitätsstr.
-7, 45141 Essen, Germany.
-Faculty of Physics and Center for Nanointegration Duisburg-Essen (CENIDE), University of Duisburg-Essen, Lotharstr.
-1, 47057 Duisburg, Germany.
-Institute of Materials Science, Technical University of Darmstadt, Alarich-Weiss-Strasse 2, 64287 Darmstadt, Germany.
-4Materials Science and Additive Manufacturing, University of Wuppertal, Gaußstr.
-20, 42119 Wuppertal, Germany.
-5Ernst Ruska-Centre for Microscopy and Spectroscopy With Electrons and Peter Grünberg Institute, Forschungszentrum Jülich GmbH, 52425 Jülich, Germany.
-TMemail: goekce@uni-wuppertal.de refrigeration systems.
-The magnetocalorically mediated cooling mechanism is an environmentally friendly process that does not require polluting refrigerants.
-It has been reported that more than 1000 tons of environmentally harmful hydrofluorocarbons (HFC) are produced for cooling appliances per year, and these have a global warming potential of 1000 to 3000 times that of CO2 emissions.
-In addition, according to the international energy agency (IEA) report, 20% of the total household energy consumption is employed in cooling appliances.
-It is predicted that if the energy conversion efficiency of cooling systems is not improved, the electricity consumption for these appliances will triple by the year 2050.
-Magnetocaloric materials can replace conventional refrigerants, consequently the development of these materials is interesting, not only to eradicate the use of greenhouse gases but also to provide a higher cooling efficiency than conventional systems.
-This is proven by the fact that until now the magnetic-based cooling system has already demonstrated 20% higher Carnot efficiency compared to compress gas refrigeration systems.
-These materials rely on the principle of the magnetocaloric effect (MCE); thereby exhibiting an adiabatic change in temperature in response to the application of a magnetic field.
-Brown et al. have demonstrated the magnetocaloric effect of Gadolinium (Gd); producing a gigantic cooling effect around 294 K; a milestone towards the magnetic cooling near room temperature.
-A handful of research has explored different materials for magnetocaloric applications in the last few decades.
-The giant magnetocaloric effect (GMCE) was observed in La(Fe, Mn, Co, Mn)13-xSix(H,N, C)v, MnAs1-xSbx, Fe2P-types compounds (MnFeP1-xAsx), Ni-Mn-based Heusler and La1-xCaxMnO3 manganites.
-Also, other ferromagnetic perovskites, glass ceramics, oxide based composites and spinel ferrites exhibit magnetocaloric effect.
+2D printing has been vastly explored and adapted for electronic applications, however, the printing of magnetic nanomaterials has been barely explored.24 Especially, magnetic materials, among magnetocaloric materials have gained a notable interest due to their potential for replacing conventional gas compression-based refrigeration systems.25 The magnetocaloric mediated cooling mechanism is an environmentally friendly process that does not require the use of polluting refrigerants.
+It has been reported that more than 1000 tons of environmentally harmful hydrofluorocarbons (HFC) are produced for cooling appliances per year and these have a global warming potential of 1000 to 3000 times that of CO2 emissions.26 In addition, according to the international energy agency (IEA) report, 20% of the total household energy consumption is employed in cooling appliances.27 It is predicted that if the energy conversion efficiency of cooling systems is not improved, the electricity consumption for these appliances will be tripled by the year 2050.28 Magnetocaloric materials can replace conventional refrigerants, consequently the development of these materials is interesting, not only to eradicate the use of greenhouse gases but also to provide a higher cooling efficiency than conventional systems.29 This is proven by the fact that until now the magnetic-based cooling system has already demonstrated 20% higher Carnot efficiency compared to compress gas refrigeration systems.26 These materials rely on the principle of magnetocaloric effect (MCE); thereby exhibiting an adiabatic change in temperature in response to the application of a magnetic field.30 Brown et al.31 has demonstrated the magnetocaloric effect of Gadolinium (Gd); producing a gigantic cooling effect around 294 K; a milestone towards the magnetic cooling near room temperature.
+A handful of research has explored different material's for magnetocaloric applications in the last few decades.
+The giant magnetocaloric effect (GMCE) was observed in La(Fe, Mn, Co, Mn)13-xSix(H,N, C)v, MnAs1-xSbx, Fe2P-types compounds (MnFeP1-xAsx), Ni-Mn-based Heusler and La{1-x}Ca_xMnO3 manganites.31 Also, other ferromagnetic perovskites, glass ceramics, oxide based composites and spinel ferrites exhibit magnetocaloric effect.32